Hillview, Singapore: Gentrification

 Since the relocation of public housing from Hillview during the late 2000s, the subzone has been gentrified and is now composed of condominiums and landed properties.
 It is served by restaurants, delicatessens, watering holes, cafes, convenience stores and suburban shopping mall, HillV2.
 The Hillview Community Club, located close to the Hillview MRT station, opened in 2019.
 A strip mall called the Rail Mall is also located in the vicinity.

-Hillview is serviced by the Hillview MRT station on the Downtown line.
-To coincide with the new Rail Corridor and reinvention of Old Bukit Timah Fire Station, Hume MRT station will be opening in 2025.
-Construction to extend Dairy Farm Road into Hillview Rise to enable an alternative direct route into Hillview is in progress.
-There is also an upcoming commercial development at No.2 Hillview Road where the old Standard Chartered Building was.
+By Mass Rapid Transit (MRT), Hillview is serviced by Hillview and Hume stations on the Downtown Line (DTL).
+Hume was initially a shell station before it was opened in 2025 for improved connectivity to the Rail Corridor and the Former Bukit Timah Fire Station.
+Construction of Hillview Connect, a road extension of Dairy Farm Road into Hillview Rise to enable an alternative direct route into Hillview, was also completed in 2025.
+There is also an upcoming commercial development at Hillview Road where the previous Standard Chartered building was, known as Hillview Junction.